sung2063/AndroidBluetoothChatSample/README.md

 # Android Bluetooth Chat Sample App

 Bluetooth chat application is a sample Android project which can chat with other user in anywhere, anytime without internet required.</br>
-This is also a supporting tool for helping social distancing from COVID-19 pandamic.
+This is also a supporting tool for helping people social distancing from COVID-19 pandamic.

-## GIF Images
+## Sample GIF Image

 <center>
   <table>